mspivak/interview-ready/technical-fundamentals/coding/problems/40_recursion.md

 Recursion Cheat Sheet

-# Inducción: Base cases + function
+# Induction: Base cases + function

 - Test the function with small numbers and cases.
 - Find a pattern between the base cases